Dan J. Harkey

 Oppose ( someone or something tooth and nail

-Even positive connotation; I will fight my way to the top tooth and nail with all my power and strength to accomplish my goals and be successful
+Even with a positive connotation, I will fight my way to the top tooth and nail, using all my power and strength to accomplish my goals and be successful.

 One’s performance or promotion